emmahone/vrrp-state-machine/README.md

 This flowchart shows the various states that a Virtual Router Redundancy Protocol (VRRP) can go through during its lifecycle.

-- Init: This is the initial state when the VRRP is first started.

 - Master Election: In this state, the VRRP router starts the process of selecting a master router.

 - Master: If the VRRP router wins the election, it enters the Master state.